argilla-io/argilla/docs/_source/reference/cli.md

 ## Info

-The `argilla info` command prints the versions of the Python client, Argilla server and ElasticSearch server used and that might be usefull for debugging purposes or reporting an issue.
+The `argilla info` command prints the versions of the Python client, Argilla server and ElasticSearch server used and that might be useful for debugging purposes or reporting an issue.

 ```sh
 argilla info